 WiFi Captive Portals

-WiFi captive portals offer a multimedia channel to deliver robust messaging.
+WiFi captive portal offers a multimedia channel to deliver robust messaging.
 Since many venues already have a WiFI network, they can be an effective, low-barrier method for reaching a lot of visitors.
 Visitors can be engaged with videos, promotions, and relevant information about a venue when they access the WiFi network – even if they aren’t yet subscribed.
 Additionally, you can leverage WiFi captive portals to collect visitor information and allow them to opt-in to your marketing communications.
 This allows you to quickly build a database of visitor information (such as email, phone number, demographics, etc), and engage them targeted communications across channels.

 Planning a Proximity Marketing Strategy